-Prop.
-Reg.
-Section 1.274-12(c)(2)(v)
+Internal Revenue Code Section 1.274-12(a)(1)

-Limitation on deductions for certain food or beverage expenses paid or incurred after December 31, 2017.
+Limitation on deductions for certain food or beverage expenses paid or incurred after December 31, 2017

-(a) Food or beverage expenses.
+(a)Food or beverage expenses.

-(1) In general.
-Except as provided in this section, no deduction is allowed for the expense of any food or beverages provided by the taxpayer (or an employee of the taxpayer) to another person or persons unless--
+(1)In general.
+Except as provided in this section, no deduction is allowed for the expense of any food or beverages provided by the taxpayer (or an employee of the taxpayer) unless-